M.A. in Clinical Mental Health Counseling Admission Requirements

 - To increase, through recruitment and retention measures, the diverse representation of students, faculty, and staff;

-- Promote full implementation of professional standards of practice and multicultural counseling competencies across the curriculum and in specialized courses;
+- Promote the full implementation of professional standards of practice and multicultural counseling competencies across the curriculum and in specialized courses;

 - To include issues of diversity throughout the instructional programs and professional development activities;